C0dingschmuser/SRU_Internal/README.md

 Contrary to ordinary mods or trainers, SRU_Interal gets injected into the core game process and has access to basically everything the game has access to.
 This means SRU_Internal is able to directly call, edit or hook game functions.
 To do so, it utilizes a slight modified version of <br> [Dear ImGui](https://github.com/ocornut/imgui), [Kiero](https://github.com/Rebzzel/kiero) and [Minhook](https://github.com/TsudaKageyu/minhook).

 ### Troubleshooting
-Since SRU_Internal directly manipulates the game's process memory it's possible that your antivirus flags this as harmful.<br>
-**That is a false positive.
+Since SRU_Internal directly manipulates the game's process memory it's possible that your antivirus flags this as harmful. **That is a false positive.
 The Trainer is safe.** If that happens, you need to manually add an exception in your antivirus to exclude the trainer or a folder which contains the trainer.
 [Here](https://support.microsoft.com/en-us/windows/add-an-exclusion-to-windows-security-811816c0-4dfd-af4a-47e4-c301afe13b26) is a tutorial on how to do that with Windows Defender.
+If you find a bug, feel free to open an [Issue](https://github.com/C0dingschmuser/SRU_Internal/issues) with a detailed description or contact me via **info@bruh.games**.

 ### Releases & Changelogs
 See [Releases](https://github.com/C0dingschmuser/SRU_Internal/releases) page for builds and decorated Changelogs.

+### License
+Copyright 2022 - All rights reserved